-BMP Title 1 Objective Explanation Implementation and Responsibility Project Details and PDC 2 Ability to Implement Effectiveness Monitoring Veg-1.
-Use the applicable Vegetation on NFS lands is managed for a Same as previous BMP.
-Throughout High High based on Same as previous BMP.
-Vegetation vegetation variety of purposes to achieve land the planning experience Management management management plan desired conditions, goals, process Planning planning processes and objectives for many resources.
-Planning to develop measures for vegetation management generally follows to avoid, minimize, a sequence of steps.
-The gathering and or mitigate adverse assessment of data involves evaluating the effects to soil, water current condition of the vegetation compared quality, and riparian to land management plan desired conditions, resources during goals, and objectives.
-Potential vegetation mechanical treatment options to move the site towards vegetation treatment desired conditions are developed and activities. compared.
+BMP Title 1 Objective Explanation Implementation and Responsibility Project Details and PDC 2 Ability to Implement Effectiveness Monitoring Vegetation weget Management Planning plann to de to av or mi effec quali resou mech the applicable etation agement ming processes evelop measures woid, minimize, nitigate adverse cts to soil, water ity, and riparian urces during hanical etation treatment wities.
+Vegetation on NFS lands is managed for a variety of purposes to achieve land management plan desired conditions, goals, and objectives for many resources.
+Planning for vegetation management generally follows a sequence of steps.
+The gathering and assessment of data involves evaluating the current condition of the vegetation compared to land management plan desired conditions, goals, and objectives.
+Potential vegetation treatment options to move the site towards desired conditions are developed and compared.
 Detailed treatment prescriptions are prepared to implement the preferred treatment option.
 The project is subjected to the National Environmental Policy Act (NEPA) analysis process where alternatives are developed and effects are analyzed.
 A decision is made and implemented.
 During the development of vegetation treatment prescriptions and alternatives, site specific measures consistent with BMP guidance to avoid, minimize, or mitigate adverse effects to soil, water quality, and riparian resource are identified and included in the project as design criteria or mitigation measures.
-These BMP prescriptions are incorporated into the timber sale contract, stewardsnip contract, or project plan.
-Vegetation management for additional aposition requirements from the National Equation Management A at that are incorporated into the project in the planning process.
-Scheduled timber hervest can accur only where watershed conditions would be maintained lands can be adequately restocked within 5 years after final regeneration harvest and water quality would be protected 1 1 , sala de protecteur 1 1 1 1
+These BMP prescriptions are incorporated into the timber sale contract, stewardship contract, or project plan.
+Vegetation management for scheduled timber harvest on NFS lands has additional specific requirements from the National Forest Management Act that are incorporated into the project in the planning process.
+Scheduled timber harvest can occur only where watershed conditions would be maintained, lands can be adequately restocked within 5 years after final regeneration harvest, and water quality Same as previous BMP.
+Throughout the planning process High High based on experience Same as previous BMP.